mahamaya Drikung Förderkreis e.V.

 – the self-efficacy of the local people

-What makes the peaceful and humble coexistence of the different tribes and their traditions?
+What characterizes the peaceful and modest coexistence of the different tribes and their traditions?

-Based on this question, we would like to promote Buddhist values such as tolerance,
+Building on this question, we would like to use our activities in Germany to promote Buddhist values such as tolerance,

-Caring-compassion and heartfelt joy in living together through events and invitations from Buddhist scholars,
+Caring compassion and joy of heart in living together through events and invitations from Buddhist scholars,

-We are happy to arrange volunteers and sponsorships for several school projects.
+We are happy to arrange traineeships and sponsorships for several school projects.